Radius takes data protection seriously and only processes personal data for legitimate business purposes.

-Radius is data controller and we make sure that your personal data are processed in compliance with legislation.
+Radius is the data controller, and we make sure that processing of your personal data is in accordance with the law.

 Radius CPH A/S